KuuttiProductions/Crynon/README.md

 # Metal-Engine-13

+##About
-This is a engine made in Metal by KudeKube
+This is a game-engine made in Swift/Metal by KudeKube.

+##Plans
 Initial plans are 3D rendering with semi-advanced shading and gameloop systems.
 Upgrades from Metal-Test-12 are as such:
 - Much more robust rendering system.